-As a green card lawyer, I’ve seen the devastating effects first-hand.
+As a immigration family unification attorney, I’ve seen the devastating effects first-hand.
 Usually, by the time victims of immigration fraud consult with me, it’s too late to help them.

 Immigrants who are victimized often lose their money, their jobs, their communities, their homes, and – forced to leave the country under an order of deportation or removal, – they are often separated from spouses and families forever.